Coverage B: Disability Retirement

 Your CalSTRS disability retirement benefit will be reduced dollar-for-dollar by the total amount of earnings from all employment in excess of the 12-month calendar year limit.
 You will be required to provide CalSTRS with an annual report of your gross earnings from all employment.
 The Employment Development Department and your employer will verify your reported earnings.

-The 2014 calendar year earnings limit is $27,900.
+The earnings limit for the 2016 calendar year is $28,950.
 The limit is determined early each calendar year.